Ley789/SimpleRayTracer/Thesis/thesis.md

 $$

 where $1 \le i \le n$, $1 \le j \le m$ and $f(x,y)= ((x - 1)/ (y - 1)) - 0.5$.
-The rows and columns of the viewing plane define the resolution.
+The rows and columns of the viewing plane determine the resolution.

 ## Light

-A light is defined by a position and color c.
+A light is defined by a position and color.

-We assume that the light sends light of the specified color uniformly in all directions.
+We assume that the light illuminates objects with the specified color uniformly in all directions.

 ## Ray